kennedyisn/Module-19-PWA-Text-Editor/README.md

 ## Installation

 Simply click the heroku URL link below and go to the webpage.
-To install the application to your desktop click the install button in the top right hand corner as shown on the screenshot below.
+To install the application to your desktop click the install button in the top right hand corner.

 ## Usage